Arthur Andersen: Reputation

 Andersen, who headed the firm until his death in 1947, was a zealous supporter of high standards in the accounting industry.
 A stickler for honesty, he argued that accountants' responsibility was to investors, not their clients' management.
 This gave rise to the uniform look of all the so-called "Arthur Androids", as employees referred to themselves, the intent being to provide the same service the same way to all customers in all locations.
 For many years, Andersen's motto was "Think straight, talk straight"—an axiom passed on from his mother.
 During the early years, it is reputed that Andersen was approached by an executive from a local rail utility to sign off on accounts containing flawed accounting, or else face the loss of a major client.
 Andersen refused in no uncertain terms, replying that there was "not enough money in the city of Chicago" to make him do it.
 The railroad fired Andersen, only to go bankrupt a few months later.

-Arthur Andersen also led the way in a number of areas of accounting standards.
+Arthur Andersen & Co. also led the way in a number of areas of accounting standards.
 Being among the first to identify a possible sub-prime bust, Arthur Andersen dissociated itself from a number of clients in the 1970s.
-Later, with the emergence of stock options as a form of compensation, Arthur Andersen was the first of the major accountancy firms to propose to the Financial Accounting Standards Board that employee stock options should be treated as an expense, thus impacting net profit just as cash compensation would.

-By the 1980s, standards throughout the industry fell as accountancy firms struggled to balance their commitment to audit independence against the desire to grow their burgeoning consultancy practices.
-Having established a reputation for IT consultancy in the 1980s, Arthur Andersen was no exception.
-The firm rapidly expanded its consultancy practice to the point where the bulk of its revenues was derived from such engagements, while audit partners were continually encouraged to seek out opportunities for consulting fees from existing audit clients.
-By the late-1990s, Arthur Andersen had succeeded in tripling the per-share revenues of its partners.

-Arthur Andersen struggled to balance the need to maintain its faithfulness to accounting standards with its clients' desire to maximize profits, particularly in the era of quarterly earnings reports.
+Arthur Andersen & Co. struggled to balance the need to maintain its faithfulness to accounting standards with its clients' desire to maximize profits, particularly in the era of quarterly earnings reports.
 The firm has been alleged to have been involved in the fraudulent accounting and auditing of Sunbeam Products, Waste Management, Asia Pulp & Paper, the Baptist Foundation of Arizona, WorldCom, as well as Enron, among others.